Oliver2081/Multi-Pi/README.md

 # Multi Py
-A python project for multiplication
+A python project for multiplication practice